12 ideas for Christmas competitions

 A Twitter party can be lots of fun too – an hour-long session of fast-paced Christmas themed chat, with giveaways either during or after the event.
 Use a unique hashtag – and ask me to add it to my Twitter Party Calendar!

-Tip: Use Tweetdraw to choose a winner at random from retweets or hashtags
+Tip: Use Tweetdraw to choose a winner at random from retweets

 Ask kids to write a letter to Santa, draw something festive, video them wrapping gifts or sharing their wishlist.
 You could even design your own Christmas colouring sheet (or ask the kids to do it!) for them to print out.